dave5595/pastebin-lite/README.md

 Pastebin Lite
 --
 A Django based prototype developed to get a better sense for the framework and language.
-This readme serves as a documentation on my journey as a newbie at Python and Django to learn and improve my knowledge on the language and framework
-Feel free to perform a code review and inform me of any code smells and best practices i should know about through the issues !

 User Stories
 --